-In this article, our California immigration law attorneys answer frequently-asked-question about K-3 visa in California, including eligibility, application processes, time frames, and fees.
+In this article, our California immigration law attorneys answer frequently-asked-questions about K-3 visas in California, including eligibility, application processes, time frames, and fees.
 Click on a topic to jump directly to that section:

 - 1. Can I get a K-3 visa in California?

 - 2. How do I apply for a K-3 visa?

 - 3. How long does it take to get a K-3 visa?

 - 4. How much does it cost to get a K-3 visa?